- Canberra Girls Grammar School

 - Project Details

 - Stewart Architecture was invited by Canberra Girls Grammar School (CGGS) to participate in a design competition for a new Multipurpose Water Sports Facility on Yarralumla Bay.
 The brief was to create a building that would accommodate CGGS aquatic storage, flexible multipurpose CGGS educational space and a cafe/restaurant.
-Stewart Architecture was successful and the project is currently under construction.
+Stewart Architecture was successful and the project is currently now completed.

-The design approach responds to the need for a flexible two level building by suggesting a very practical modular building structure capable of a high degree of flexibility and usage as required by CGGS now, and in the future.
+The design approach responds to the need for a flexible two level building by suggesting a very practical modular structure capable of a high degree of flexibility and usage as required by CGGS both now and in the future.
 The three distinct usages (aquatic storage, educational facility and cafe) are carefully articulated to ensure simultaneous independent function at all times, with operable overlap when necessary.

 A robust building structure informs the grounding Lower Ground Floor.
 This entire space is allocated for the CGGS aquatic facility, including workshop, storage and changerooms.
 The Lower Ground Level has direct access to Yarralumla Bay, with space efficient storage solutions for the current CGGS equipment, and room for expansion.